wids-tucson/wids-tucson-2021/content/home/outline.md

 Women in the data science community are invited to present talks and posters on their projects.
 Anyone who is interested in attending the meeting is welcome and encouraged to do so.

-There is no registration fee, but participants need to register by the deadline to allow for planning logistics.
-This meeting is virtual and will be hosted on gathertown and Zoom.
-Participants are encouraged to move between Zoom meetings and network in Gather Town to maximize their own experience.

 <!---{{% div flex-container %}}
   <div class="flex-child magenta">